-- As described in section 3.3.1, BC Hydro has developed a number of DSM options - with a range of savings from meeting the 66 per cent DSM objective to the largest - amount of conservation BC Hydro deemed theoretically possible at this time.
-These - options have both energy and capacity savings.
-They include BC Hydro's traditional - DSM initiatives (with progressively increasing activities on programs for Option 1, - Option 2/DSM Target and Option 3) as well as two additional, more aggressive DSM - options (Options 4 and 5) which further increase savings via more aggressive - conservation rate structures, and codes and standards. - DSM Options 4 and 5 were designed in collaboration with BC Hydro's Electricity - 20 Conservation and Efficiency Advisory Committee and were intended to look at a - fundamental shift in BC Hydro's approach to saving electricity.
-Both DSM Option 4 - and DSM Option 5 tactics go well beyond the current Option 2/DSM Target and - would be new and untested, and therefore it is uncertain to what extent they would - succeed in generating additional electricity savings.
-While DSM Options 4 and 5 - demonstrate what is theoretically possible, BC Hydro concludes that they are not - technically viable options for prudent utility planning at this time for the reasons - 27 summarized below:
+As described in section 3.3.1, BC Hydro has developed a number of DSM options 4 with a range of savings from meeting the 66 per cent DSM objective to the largest 5 amount of conservation BC Hydro deemed theoretically possible at this time.
+These 6 options have both energy and capacity savings.
+They include BC Hydro's traditional 7 DSM initiatives (with increasing activities on programs from the Option 1 to 8 Option 2/DSM Target to Option 3) as well as two additional, more aggressive DSM 9 options (Options 4 and 5) which further increase savings via more aggressive 10 conservation rate structures, and codes and standards.
+11

+Both DSM Option 4 and DSM Option 5 are founded on new or more aggressive 12 conservation rate structures, and significant government regulation in the form of 13 codes and standards, to generate additional savings.
+Both DSM Option 4 and DSM 14 Option 5 tactics go well beyond the current Option 2/DSM Target and would be new 15 and untested, and therefore it is uncertain to what extent they would succeed in 16 generating additional electricity savings.
+It is uncertain whether the Option 4 and 17 Option 5 tactics would be accepted by government, customers and the BCUC.
+For 18 example, various BC Hydro customers would have increased exposure to marginal 19 cost price signals, and rate structures could also be correlated to a house or 20 building's rated energy performance.
+Each industrial customer would need to meet a 21 government-mandated certified plant minimum efficiency level to take advantage of 22 BC Hydro's Heritage hydroelectric low price electricity; otherwise, electricity would 23 be supplied at marginal rates.
+Refer to section 3.3.1.4 for additional detail.
+24 While DSM Options 4 and 5 demonstrate what is theoretically possible, BC Hydro 25 concludes that they are not technically viable options for prudent utility planning at 26